kateharborne/SimSpin/docs/telescope.markdown

 Using the `telecope` function, a single telescope object is generated with a set number of expected properties.
 These properties are used with the `observing_strategy` to describe a specific observation.
 You can fully specify the particulars of your chosen telescope or you can select from a number of inbuilt telescopes designed to mimic current IFS surveys.
 {: .fw-300 }

-*As of version 2.2.0, the `method` input parameter has been moved directly to the [`build_datacube`](build_datacube.markdown) function.
-For backwards compatibility, this parameter can still be specified here, but a warning will be issued.*
-{: .fw-150 }
 ---

 The following code shows the default parameters used in the `telescope` function.
 Calling the function without specifying any input will produce a telescope object with the following properties: